tektoncd/community/teps/0021-results-api.md

     under a single result.
 Examples: TaskRuns with a common PipelineRun, PipelineRun with a Trigger event ID.
-- `annotations` are arbitrary user labels - these do not correspond to any Kubernetes Annotations that may be set in `Execution` types.
+- `annotations` are arbitrary user labels - these do not correspond to any Kubernetes Annotations that may be set in `Event` types.
-- A result may specify any number of event executions (including 0).
-This is to allow room to record why executions did _not_ occur (e.g. record why a trigger may have filtered an event).
-- A generic `extensions` field is included to allow users to annotate custom information into a result.
-This may include:
+- A result may specify any number of event executions.
+This is to allow room to record why run executions did _not_ occur (e.g. record why a trigger may have filtered an event).
+Events may also be used by users to include custom information in a result.
+Examples:
   - Events that caused the result (e.g. trigger events)
   - Actions that took place after execution (e.g. cloudevent notifications, GitHub PR updates, etc.)